 - Complex Family: This type of extended family has three or more adults plus their children.
 This type of family may be formed through divorce and remarriage, or it may be formed through polygamy in societies where that practice is acceptable.
 Some families may be complex even without formal legal bonds between the adults.

 - Step Family: This is a family where the adults have divorced and remarried, bringing children from other unions together to form a new nuclear family.
 The children may come from several different parents or be on one or both sides of the new union.
+Step families are also referred to as blended families because they are a blend of two or more different families.

 - Traditional Family: This is a family unit defined in the classic sense as the father working outside the home to support the members financially, while the mother remains at home and tends to domestic duties and child-rearing.
-This strict definition of family is less and less common in modern society.
+This strict definition of family values is less and less common in modern society.

 - Adopted Family: This type of family shares legal bonds but not genetic ones.
 Two parents may adopt a child to whom they share no blood relationship, or one parent may adopt the child of the other parent.
 Adopted families can also be defined in an emotional or spiritual sense where no formal legal bonds are present.